-He listened to God's voice, he followed God's commands and he carried out the work God called him to do.
+He listened to God's voice, he followed God's commands, and he carried out the work God called him to do.

-Not everyone listened to Christ's words and not everyone paid attention to the message of the seventy, but those who believed on Him were given the right to become sons of God.
+Not everyone listened to Christ's words, and not everyone paid attention to the message of the seventy, but those who believed on Him were given the right to become sons of God.

 Those who accepted the message of the seventy, not only listened the words of Jesus but also to the Father Who sent Him.

-The Church of Christ are ministers of the new and better covenant and anyone who listens to us and heeds our words, not only listens to the Lord Jesus but also is listening to the Father, in heaven Who sent Him.
+The Church of Christ are ministers of the New and better Covenant and anyone who listens to us and heeds our words, not only listens to the Lord Jesus but also is listening to the Father in heaven Who sent Him.

-The anger of the Lord is such that Isaiah calls on the heaven above and the earth beneath, to bear witness to the Lord's accusations against His rebellious people.
-'Listen, O heavens, and hear, O earth; for the LORD speaks' we read.
-'Sons I have reared and brought up, but they have revolted against Me.
+The anger of the Lord is such that Isaiah calls on the heaven above and the earth beneath to bear witness to the Lord's accusations against His rebellious people: Listen, O heavens, and hear, O earth; for the LORD speaks, we read.

-Day by day may we listen to all that the Spirit of truth says to us through the Word of God.
+Day by day, may we listen to all that the Spirit of truth says to us through the Word of God.

-He reminded them that the self-dependent, unbelief, spiritual pride and rebellious attitude of the previous generation had angered God, and their survival as a nation demanded total dedication to the Lord and an utter commitment to trust His word, obey His commands and listen to His voice.
+He reminded them that the self-dependent unbelief, spiritual pride, and rebellious attitude of the previous generation had angered God, and their survival as a nation demanded total dedication to the Lord and an utter commitment to trust His Word, obey His commands, and listen to His voice.

 Other Scriptures advise us to listen to what is said, to hear what is spoken, to guard our lips in what we say, and our reactions in all we do, in order to diffuse a situation and not be a cause of a flare up.